Stop Recruiting, Start Retaining: Creating a Culture of Volunteer Sustainability

 Take the training Stop Recruiting, Start Retaining

-(Note: You will redirected to a separate website, UU Institute, a online learning management system (LMS) managed by the UUA.)
+(Note: You will redirected to a separate website, UU Institute, an online learning management system [LMS] managed by the UUA.)

-Register for trainings at UU Institute.
+Register to create an account at the UU Institute.
 Once you register you will get an email with a confirmation link that you need to click to activate the account.
 (You may need to check your spam folder.
 Please add uuinstitute.org to your safe senders list.)